mcramileux/Random-Password-Generator/README.md

 - Tyler Potts' [Youtube](https://www.youtube.com/watch?v=XH7CzSZ-9gY/) on how to make a Passoword Generatpr in HTML, CSS & JavaScript
 - Asking [chatGPT](https://chat-gpt.org/chat) to give me an alternative explanation in understanding JavaScript terminology.
 - [W3S](https://www.w3schools.com/js/) JavaScript Tutorial

+## Acknowledgements
+- Saturday Study Group - for sharing their insights, help and any alternatives that occurred during the zoom meeting.
+Seeing each other's codes helped me see different techniques and preferences.

 ## Author
 - &copy; 2023 mcramileux (HTML, CSS and JavaScript starter code was already given)